 If your mom packed this kind of snack for you when you were a kid, she did you right.
 Peanut butter is high in protein and healthy fats, while bananas are naturally sweet and rich in potassium.
 Research has even found bananas may prevent cancer, high blood pressure, and diabetes.
 Make yourself an extra-filling grown-up version by stirring about half a scoop of your favorite protein powder into the peanut butter; it should put you around 13 to 20 grams of protein.

 You've probably heard jerky praised for being a healthy source of protein, but most kinds are filled with sugar and nitrates.
 Biltong is the cured meat snack you've been missing: It's coated in spices, salt, pepper, and a touch of vinegar before being left to dry in the open air.
 The result is a minimally processed, low-sugar, high-protein snack that's free of nasty preservatives.
-Stryve biltong, for example, has only 1 gram of sugar and 36 grams of protein per serving.
+Stryve biltong, for example, has only 1 gram of sugar and 36 grams of protein per bag.
 Trust us, you're going to want to switch to biltong.

 3. DIY Trail Mix